Resources for pilot and feasibility studies

 • Investigating whether the relevant population will agree to take part in a potential randomised study

-• Checking participants can be recruited
+• Checking whether participants can be recruited

-• Checking participants can be retained
+• Checking whether participants can be retained

-• Testing integrity of study protocol
+• Testing the integrity of the study protocol

-• Testing randomisation procedure
+• Testing the randomisation procedure

-• Testing data collection
+• Testing data collection procedures

 • Obtaining estimates to help with sample size calculation